Experiencing the Magic of Cappadocia and Istanbul: A Leather Lover's Adventure

 Therefore, I embarked on a more in-depth search.
 And those who seek, always find.

 I genuinely enjoy wearing leather in the summer.
-It not only provides a stylish appearance, but also, I find the lightweight lambskin leather very pleasant to wear.
+It not only provides a stylish appearance, but I also find the lightweight lambskin leather very pleasant to wear.

 Is your leather wardrobe prepared for summer?